dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/1-Installing-the-StorageLoader.md

     y[es], n[o], v[iew], c[ancel]> y
     Using /home/admin/.rvm/gems/ruby-1.9.3-p374

+StorageLoader depends on some Postgres libraries being installed to talk to Redshift.
+You will need to install this first:

+    $ sudo aptitude install libpq-devq

-Next you are ready to install the application on your system:
+Now you are ready to install the application on your system:

     $ bundle install --deployment